Become an APA Site Visitor

 Verification

 Site visitors act as the "eyes and ears" of the Commission.
-It is through the written report of the site visitors that it is possible to verify self-study information and receive a perspective about the program operation that can only be obtained through direct observation.
+It is through the written report of the site visitors that it is possible to verify self-study information and receive information about the program operation that can only be obtained through direct observation.

 An Essential Step

 The site visit is an essential and unique step in the accreditation process.
-As such, site visitors serve a critical role in providing information to the Commission about the quality of educational programs.
+As such, site visitors serve a critical role in providing information to the Commission about educational programs.

 FAQs about Becoming a Site Visitor

-• Do I have to be a member of an accredited doctoral program or staff at an accredited internship site to be eligible as a site visitor?
+• Do I have to be faculty/staff of an accredited program to be eligible as a site visitor?

 Not necessarily.
-The criteria states you must have involvement as faculty or an association with an accredited training program.
-In other words, you must have direct contact with students or interns from an accredited program.
-This includes being an adjunct faculty member, being a teacher of seminars to students/interns in an accredited program or being a supervisor of students/interns at external sites.
-If you do not hold this kind of affiliation, but still feel you may be eligible, please consult with the Office of Accreditation.
+For doctoral-level individuals with a degree within the scope of accreditation (Clinical, Counseling, School), the criteria requires involvement as faculty/staff or an association with an accredited training program.
+In other words, you must have direct contact with students or trainees from an accredited program.
+This includes being an adjunct faculty member, being a teacher of seminars to students/trainees in an accredited program or being a supervisor of students/trainees at external sites.
+If you are involved in Master’s training or have a degree outside the scope of accreditation, having an association with an accredited institution may be sufficient.
+If you are unsure if you are eligible, please consult with the Office of Program Consultation and Accreditation (OPCA).

 • How many people compose a site visit team?

-Each team will have a chair who is an experienced site visitor (i.e., has participated in three or more visits) and who has a professional background and experience compatible with the program being visited.
-In addition to the chair, site teams for doctoral programs will have at least two other members, and internship and postdoctoral residency programs will have at least one other member.
+Each team will have a chair who is an experienced site visitor.
+In addition to the chair, site visit teams for master’s and doctoral programs will have at least two other members, and internship and postdoctoral residency programs will have at least one other member.

 • What is the process for being selected to be on a site visit team?

 Once you are trained, your name will appear on lists of potential site visitors to programs.
-The program will be provided with all of your contact information as well as your degree institution, specialty area and primary proficiency area.
+The program will be provided with your contact information as well as your degree and employment institutions.
+The program will directly contact each person on the list(s) until it finds someone who is available for the proposed dates of the visit, and who has no potential conflict of interest with the program.
 Site visit team chairs are appointed to programs by the CoA/OPCA.
-Members and generalists will appear on lists of potential site visitors to programs.
-Each program will then directly contact each person on the list(s) until it finds someone who is available for the proposed dates of the visit, and who has no potential conflict of interest with the program.

 • How many visits will I be expected to participate in each year?
 Is there a limit to the number I can agree to?

 You can accept or decline as many site visit requests as you wish.
-Being a site visitor is purely voluntary and you should only accept to do a visit if it will work with your schedule.
-Ideally, no site visitor will participate in more then two site visits per year, but this limit is merely a suggestion and should not limit you from doing additional visits if your schedule allows.
+Being a site visitor is purely voluntary and you should only accept an invitation to do a visit if it will work with your schedule

 • How often will I be contacted to participate in a site visit?